contains the active ingredient bosentan (as monohydrate)

 How long to take it

 Do not stop taking this medicine unless your doctor tells you to.
 Stopping your treatment may lead to a worsening of your symptoms.
-Your doctor may tell you to reduc
+Your doctor may tell you to reduce the do

 se over a few days before stopping completely.